digitalcredentials/workflow-coordinator/README.md

 #### Tenants Example

-To set up two tenants, one for degrees and one for completion of the Econ101 course, and you wanted to secure the degrees tenant but not the Econ101, then you could create the tenants by setting the following in the [.signer.env](.signer.env) file:
+To set up two tenants, one for degrees and one for completion of the Econ101 course, and you wanted to secure the degrees tenant but not the Econ101, then you could create the tenants by setting the following in the [.signing-service.env](.signing-service.env) file:

 ```
 TENANT_SEED_DEGREES=z1AoLPRWHSKasPH1unbY1A6ZFF2Pdzzp7D2CkpK6YYYdKTN